Schoenoplectus tabernaemontani, Bulrush

 Bulrush prefers water

-Bulrush plants are great and will love being planted around water sources.
+Bulrush plants are excellent and will love being planted around water sources.
 Bulrush can grow in moist and various soil conditions.
-Bulrush is an excellent grass to add to help with soil erosion.
+Bulrush is a superb grass to add to help with soil erosion.

 The Bulrush can also be adorned on planter shelves by placing them into flower pots with aquatic planting soil.
 Bulrush plants, a type of Sedge family, add a unique vertical appeal to your planetarium.
 The Bulrush flowers will naturally pollinate through the Fall, and will then bloom between June and July.
 Bulrush is excellent for water gardens.